BigBang1112/maniaapi-net/Src/ManiaAPI.Xml/README.md

 It currently **does not support any authentication** for its complexity and security reasons.
 If some of the leaderboard methods will become secured with authentication though, this will be considered.
 For authenticated functionality in TMUF, use the [TMF.NET](https://github.com/Laiteux/TMF.NET) library.

-For dedicated server XML, use the [GbxRemote.Net](https://github.com/EvoEsports/GbxRemote.Net) library.
+For dedicated server XML-RPC communication, see `ManiaAPI.XmlRpc` (lightweight, all Nadeo servers) or [GbxRemote.Net](https://github.com/EvoEsports/GbxRemote.Net) (TM2020-focused) library.

 ## Features